Britains Boulter Dedicates Pliskova Win At Wimbledon To Late Grandmother - UrduPoint

 Boulter, 25, came from a set down to beat the Czech sixth seed 3-6, 7-6 (7/4), 6-4 on Centre Court, to the delight of the home fans.

 "It's a dream come true for me and if I can have you behind me I can probably go a long way."
-Pliskova broke twice in the opening set to establish a firm grip on the match but Boulter won the second-set tie-break to level.
+Pliskova, who also lost to Boulter last week in Eastbourne, broke twice in the opening set to establish a firm grip on the match but Boulter won the second-set tie-break to level.

-A single break in the decider was enough for the British player, who hit 25 winners, to seal the match.
+A single break in the decider was enough for the British player, who hit 25 winners, to seal victory.

 She will next face Serena Williams's conqueror Harmony Tan after the French player beat Spain's Sara Sorribes Tormo, seeded 32, 6-3, 6-4.